TheUtkarsh8939/Barracuda/learn.md

 Delta pruning avoids the cost of `Position.Update()` and recursive evaluation for captures that are provably futile, saving both node count and per-node overhead.

+**Stand-pat early exit optimization:** `ValidMoves()` generation has been moved to *after* the stand-pat checks in `quiescence_search`.
+This prevents generating captures when the position is already so good (stand-eval ≥ beta) that it will be pruned immediately, avoiding unnecessary allocation costs at many qsearch nodes.

 **Previous version:** No delta pruning; every capture/check was searched unconditionally.
 Also used `math.Max(float64(alpha), float64(eval))` for integer comparisons, which incurred expensive int→float64 conversions at every quiescence node.
 These have been